You don’t need many tools to make compost.

 If you are using the compost for seed manure, it needs to be finer and you are more likely to need to sift it.
 It also helps if the compost is dry when you do this operation.

-Compost Screener: You can buy compost screeners, or you can make a screen by stretching wire over a wooden square.
-For a large scale compost screener, you could knock the centre out of a pallet and stretch the wire over it.
+You can buy compost screeners, or you can make a screen by stretching wire over a wooden square.
+For a large-scale compost screener, you could knock the center out of a pallet and stretch the wire over it.